nsivakanthan/minima/about.md

 ### Bio:

 Nith was born and raised in Pittsburgh, PA.
 He later moved to Florida where he graduated high school, undergrad, and graduate school.
-While at University of Florida, Nith became an entrepreneaur in healthcare technology and services.
+While at University of Florida, Nith became an entrepreneur in healthcare technology and services.
 He later pursued teaching as a middle school math teacher in Las Vegas, Nevada.
 Now, he tutors middle and high school level math part-time.

 He thouroughly enjoys following professional sports, particularly the NHL and NFL.